#2 Alabama Faces #3 Georgia: 'Can Mac Jones Find His Guys Against Speedy Georgia Defense?' Asks CBS Sports' Adam Zucker

-(CBS Local)- The recent history between Alabama and Georgia would suggest that Saturday night’s tilt would be fun regardless of the team’s respective standing nationally.
-Add in that the two sides come in ranked 2nd (Alabama) and 3rd (Georgia) and you have all you could ask for from an early season SEC clash.
+(CBS Local)- Alabama and Georgia’s recent history would suggest that Saturday night’s tilt would be fun regardless of the teams’ respective standing nationally.
+Add in that the two sides come in ranked 2nd (Alabama) and 3rd (Georgia), and you have all you could ask for from an early-season SEC clash.

 “What we’ve seen so far is that defenses just aren’t the same as they were in the SEC.
 Other than at Georgia where Kirby has built that team very much in the way the Alabama teams were when he was Nick Saban’s defensive coordinator for a decade.
 So far, that’s the team that reminds me of classic Alabama,” said College Football Today host Adam Zucker in an interview with CBS Local’s Ryan Mayer.
 “Current Alabama is throwing the ball all over the yard.
 They have a star in Najee Harris who just ran for over 200 yards.
 It’s hard to use the Ole Miss game as a sample to go forward with because Alabama is going to be up against a much better defense in Georgia.
 Georgia’s offense isn’t what Ole Miss’ offense is either.”